 Then paint inside these fields to see how the paint behaves on paper.
 After this is dry, have it as a handy reference when you paint in watercolor.
 It’ll help you a lot in choosing colors.

-You can also try mixing colors and make swatches for this.
+You can also try mixing colors and making swatches for this.
 Now, you have two reference guides to help you choose.
 How amazing is that?

 Before you start painting, sketch the image lightly with a pencil.